nkraja33/UDACITY/IPND/README.md

 3. **Code Your Own Quiz**
 		This is a intersting project, We need to create a quiz program which will give max attempts.
 I wriiten this project using `Python` codes.
 4. **Create a Movie Website**
 		In this project, I have a webpage for my favourite movies & series list.
 Which will have the poster and movie duration and it is prograamed to run the trailer of the movie once click the poster.
+In this project i have used `Python`, `Java` & `MYsql` codes.